Critical Care Nurse Education

 We are pleased to announce the publication of the Adult Critical Care Major Trauma competencies which are the product of working collaboratively with colleagues from the National Major Trauma Nursing Group (NMTNG) and CC3N supported by the National Major Trauma and Burns CRG.

 Networks for Burns with consultation from Clinical Lead Nurses for Burn Care across the UK.
 It is intended for use alongside the National Critical Care Nurses Competency package and is intended for use in areas that admit burn injured patients frequently.
-This Burns advanced competency document is aimed at nurses who look after burn injured patients on a regular basis.
 Intermittent Haemodialysis Specialty

 |